Deformation Of The Subsurface Silurian And Devonian Rocks Of The Southern Tier Of New York State

 In Chautauqua County decollement terminates in a structure with northeast strike; here named the "Chautauqua Anticline".
 This thrust zone is of smaller proportions, but structurally comparable to the Burning Springs Anticline of West Virginia.
 At the northwest edge of the underlying salt beds, horizontal decollement bends upward forming structural petroleum traps: the targets for the recent plays in the Bass Islands and Akron Dolostones of the Rondout Group.

 A decollement tectonic model for the southern tier is proposed in which individual buried fault blocks display differential movement above detachment zones.
 The blocks are comprised of internal low angle thrust sheets and are bounded by strike-slip faults with traces oriented generally north in the east to northwest in the west.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Beinkafner, Katherine Jorgensen, "Deformation Of The Subsurface Silurian And Devonian Rocks Of The Southern Tier Of New York State" (1983).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 14.